2025-1-01 2025-12-31

 Colorful half-timbered houses, charming alleys, church and square of character make all the charm of this typical village near the lake of Astarac.

-Saint Vincent Church: The commune has a parish church dedicated to Saint Vincent, built in 1220 by Centule I. In 1292, Centule III his grandson had it enlarged during the foundation of the bastide.
+The commune of Villefranche d'Astarac has a parish church dedicated to Saint Vincent, built in 1220 by Centule I. In 1292, Centule III, his grandson, had it enlarged during the foundation of the bastide.
 It was revived in the 18th century.
-It retains today a very beautiful Romanesque porch.
-It houses a painting from the 17th century: a virgin with a child giving a rosary to Saint Dominic and Saint Catherine of Siena.
-This forgotten painting was completely blacked out.
+Today, it retains a very beautiful Romanesque porch.
+It houses a painting from the 17th century: a Virgin with a child giving a rosary to Saint-Dominique as well as to Sainte-Catherine of Siena.
+This painting, forgotten, was completely blacked.
 In 1998, the mayor of the time decided to notify the public authorities to save his heritage.
-The work is then listed in the inventory of historical monuments and the municipality obtains a grant to restore the painting 3 years old, in its original frame which, too worsted, had broken during the removal.
+The work is then listed in the inventory of Historical Monuments.
+The municipality has thus obtained a grant (3 years) to restore the painting, in its original frame which, too vermilled, had broken during the removal.

 Other suggestions holiday ideas